 Bring Your Own Device (BYOD)

 BYO, bring your own, has expanded from snacks and libations at social events to technology—becoming BYOD, or bring your own device.
-The term BYOD has several synonyms, including BOYT (bring your own technology), BOYPC (bring your own PC), BOYP (bring your own phone), and BYOT (bring your own tablet).
-BYO-X basically means that workers use their personal equipment rather than something supplied by their employers.
+The term BYOD has several synonyms, including BYOT (bring your own technology), BYOPC (bring your own personal computer), BYOP (bring your own phone), and BYOT (bring your own tablet).
+BYO-X basically means that workers use their personal equipment rather than devices that are supplied by their employers.

-BYOD adoption varies by region and organization type.
-The US and European countries, especially Ireland, Germany, Austria, and Switzerland, are currently trending in the middle in BYOD adoption.
+BYOD adoption varies by region and organizational type.
+The US and European countries, especially Ireland, Germany, Austria, and Switzerland, are currently trending in the middle of BYOD adoption.
 The Middle East and Africa have relatively low adoption.
 Asian countries and Australia have the highest rates of adoption.

 What is BYOD?